 Best places to stay in Bologna Historic Centre

-Fiera di Bologna – Where to stay in Bologna for business travellers
+Fiera di Bologna – Where to stay in Bologna for Business Travellers

 Just northeast of the city centre is Fiera di Bologna, a large exhibition hall and business area.
 This area is most popular with business travelers, but if you like to travel on hotel points and use chain hotels, then this is a good option.

 Best places to stay in Fiera di Bologna

-Cheapest Backpacking Hostels in Fiera di Bologna
+Budget accommodation in Fiera di Bologna

-Bolognina – Where to stay in Bologna on a budget
+Bolognina – Where to stay in Bologna on a Budget

 This densely populated multicultural area is known for eclectic street art and ethnic food.
 This area is much more budget-friendly than a hotel in metropolitan Bologna, and you’ll get a much more local flavor by staying here instead of the tourist areas.

 The area has a past reputation that is not always positive, as it’s sometimes known for petty crimes, but if you use your usual street smarts as you would in any city, you will enjoy a stay in Bolognina.

 Best places to stay in Bolognina